risingwavelabs/risingwave-docs-legacy/docs/guides/connector-astra-streaming.md

 ### Create a table in RisingWave

 To learn about the specific syntax used to consume data from a Pulsar topic, see [Ingest data from Pulsar](../create-source/create-source-pulsar.md).
+To learn about the specific syntax used to consume data from a Kafka topic, see [Ingest data from Kafka](../create-source/create-source-kafka.md).

-As an example, the following query creates a table that consumes data from an Astra Streaming topic.
+As an example, the following query creates a table that consumes data from an Astra Streaming topic connected to Pulsar.

 ```sql
 CREATE TABLE t (v1 int, v2 varchar)